rupinder02/payslip/README.md

 # payslip
-this is a payslip generator
+This is a payslip generator